seadsystem/App/Deliverables/userDocumentation.md

 3. Quick Start User Guide
 ---
-1.Navigate to http://seads.systems in a web browser to gain access to the SEADS web application.
+1. Navigate to http://seads.systems in a web browser to gain access to the SEADS web application.

 2. Register an account by clicking on the “register” button in the upper right hand corner.
 Once on the registration page:
   * Enter basic user information including “first name”, “last name”,  “email address“, phone number”, and “phone carrier”.
   * Enter a secure password.
   * Click the “register” button below the form to finish the registration process.
   * Subsequent site visits require logging in with the account information specified in this form.

 3. Forgotten passwords and account details can be recovered by visiting the “forgotten account details” link on the sign in page.

 4. Add new devices by visiting the “dashboard” page, accessible from the top left corner of the site navigation bar.
 From the “dashboard” page: